mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-However, a constant target must be pointed only by a constant-target pointer.<br/>
+However, a constant target must be pointed only by a constant-target pointer.

-<h2>Pointer vs reference member</h2>
+## Pointer vs reference member

 A reference member of a class must be initialized in the constructor and it cannot be reassigned.
 However, a pointer member can be reassigned, freed, and null.
-So, if not sure, a pointer is an easy choice as it is more flexible. <br/>
+So, if not sure, a pointer is an easy choice as it is more flexible.

-<h2>Pointer, array, vector</h2>
+## Pointer, array, vector

-In C language, it is common to define an array using a pointer<br/>
+In C language, it is common to define an array using a pointer